gschmutz/nosql-workshop/01-environment/README.md

 You have the following options to start the environment:

+ * [**Cloud Virtual Machine on Ubuntu with Init Script**](./CloudVM.md) - Use a cloud-based Virtual Machine running on Ubuntu and provide an Init script.
+ * [**AWS Lightsail Environment**](./Lightsail.md) - AWS Lightsail is a service in Amazon Web Services (AWS) with which we can easily startup an environment and provide all the necessary bootstrapping as a script.
  * [**Local Virtual Machine Environment**](./LocalVirtualMachine.md) - a Virtual Machine with Docker and Docker Compose pre-installed will be distributed at by the course infrastructure.
 You will need 50 GB free disk space.
  * [**Local Docker Environment**](./LocalDocker.md) - you have a local Docker and Docker Compose setup in place which you want to use
- * [**AWS Lightsail Environment**](./Lightsail.md) - AWS Lightsail is a service in Amazon Web Services (AWS) with which we can easily startup an environment and provide all the necessary bootstrapping as a script.

 ## Post Provisioning